bmyerz/minized-examples/README.md

 The MiniZed is fairly new (as of starting this repository in Oct 2017), so there is still a lack of documentation.
 Fortunately, you can find similar tutorials for other Zynq boards including older Avnet boards.

 Since the Zynq combines hardware and software development and MiniZed is an introductory board, I figure there must be other mere mortals like myself using it.
-This documentation is written humbly from that perspective.
+This documentation is written from that perspective.
 If you have tips, please contribute!

 1. Follow Avnet's MiniZed tutorials 1-3.
 Find it at http://zedboard.org/support/design/18891/146 (Or go to http://zedboard.org/ then go to Support | Reference designs and tutorials | MiniZed).